Peripheral Nerve Disorder Care

 Peripheral nerve sheath tumors are rarely malignant (cancerous).

-Cancerous peripheral nerve tumors are more problematic, painful and grow rapidly.
-If there is any question about whether or not a tumor is cancerous, it is important to get a needle biopsy or special study done to be sure.
+Cancerous peripheral nerve tumors are more problematic and painful, and tend to grow rapidly.
+If there is any question about whether a tumor is cancerous, it is important to get a needle biopsy or specialized testing done to be sure.

 If the tumor is believed to be cancerous, surgery is performed to remove all of the tumor, including a large portion of the nerve from which the tumor came.
-Nerve function, which may be lost with the removal of the tumor, can later be improved with the use of nerve transfers.
+Nerve function, which may be lost with tumor removal, can later be improved with nerve transfers.
+Learn more about brain tumor diagnosis and treatment.

 Nerve Pain

-We treat nerve pain such as meralgia paresthetica, occipital neuralgia, inguinal neuralgia and neuromas.
+We treat nerve pain, including meralgia paresthetica, occipital neuralgia, inguinal neuralgia and neuromas.

 Nerve Compression